-It's not always about the money...Looking after your lifestyle as well as your wealth is important when planning for life after work.
+Planning for your life after work includes looking after your lifestyle as well as your finances.
 Here are a few things to think about when looking forward to what 'retirement' means for you.

-From helping the average Aussie family with budgeting to learning about complex investments to teaching kids the value of saving as part of the school curriculum, the MoneySmart site has everything you need to upgrade your finance knowledge.
+From helping families with budgeting, to learning about complex investments, to teaching kids the value of saving, ASIC's MoneySmart site can help boost your finance know-how.

-Aside from their valuable calculators, ASIC’s MoneySmart website is a portal to help with financial education in all areas relating to money and investments.
+In addition to valuable calculators, the MoneySmart website is a free and comprehensive financial education portal to help with virtually all areas relating to money, savings, super and investments.

-These days it’s so easy to obtain credit, which unfortunately makes it doubly easy to fall into debt difficulty.
+These days it can be so easy to obtain credit, which unfortunately makes it easier to fall into debt difficulty.
 But when you’re armed with the knowledge and tools to help you properly and realistically oversee your finances, you can work towards being debt-free or making your debt more manageable.

-A good place to start when looking ahead to possible sources of income outside of super is to diversify your savings and assets.
-Just like your super, diversification within investments can be a key advantage outside of super.
+When looking to sources of income outside of super, one possible area is diversifying savings and assets.
+Just like super, diversification within investments may potentially be an advantage.

 There are lots of things you can do in retirement to live your ideal lifestyle.
 Below is a list of possibilities, but this is where you come in – make your retirement your own!